eLang-Foundation/eLang/README.md

 eLang is written in Python, but it is planned to be translated into C in the end of development.

+IMPORTANT!
+Current version (in C) is incomplete and is buggy.
+For stable version download eLang 0.0.8 from Releases section.

 # Installation
 Just grab the latest release for your operating system from _releases_ section, add it to the path (recommended), and you are good to go.